noelex/RabbitRPC/README.md

     }
 }
 ```
-No need to worry about transport, serialization and protocol.
+No need to worry about service discovery, transport, serialization and contracts.
 RabbitRPC will handle that for you.

 ## Automatically load-balanced
 All RabbitRPC services are by default load-balanced, no configuration is needed.
 You can run as many replicas as you want, on one computer or across the network.
 Requests to the service will be evenly distributed to all replicas in a round-robin manner.

 ## Request filtering
-RabbitRPC provides a ASP.NET Core MVC like request filtering pipeline, you can add custom cross-cutting concerns to your service actions by defining your own filters.
+RabbitRPC provides a ASP.NET Core MVC like request filtering pipeline, custom cross-cutting concerns can be added to your service actions by defining your own filters.

 Currently the following hooks are supported: